Did you know there are many different types of mortgages? We list 16 of the most common mortgage options, along with the pros and cons of each.

 Fixed Rate Mortgage

 - 20-Year Mortgage: Like the 30-year mortgage, this fixed-rate option offers consistent payments.
 You just pay off your house sooner.
+Some consumers like to split the difference between the longer and shorter terms.
+The 20-year mortgage will typically have a slightly lower interest rate than a 30-year mortgage.

 - 15-Year Mortgage: You’d think that payments for a 15-year mortgage would be twice as high as payments for a 30-year.
 But because 15-year mortgages generally have lower interest rates, this isn’t the case.
 That’s one reason these shorter-term mortgages are becoming more popular.